Network Geometry: Discussion and Outlook

+{\it Topological data analysis.} More recently, another interesting bridge with topology has been established by generalizing networks to higher dimensions via simplicial complexes, allowing for the application of persistent homology methods~\cite{aktas2019persistence} from topological data analysis (TDA)~\cite{patania2017topological}.
+Persistent homology relies on the filtration of a simplicial complex to uncover topological features that recur over multiple scales and are thus likely to represent some true features of the underlying space.
+The TDA in general and persistent homology in particular are vigorous research areas in data science that found applications in a variety of problems, including spreading processes in networks~\cite{taylor2015topological} and the detection of geometric structure in neural activity~\cite{giusti2015clique}.
+For thorough reviews of current advances in TDA, we refer the interested reader to~\cite{otter2017roadmap,battiston2020networks}.\\

-Taken together, the advances of network geometry offer a new theoretical framework to gain new insights about the fundamental principles underlying complex systems and, more generally, the physical reality.
-It is not excluded that current results and future advances on this subject might cross-fertilize with other physics fields.
+Taken together, the advances in network geometry offer a new theoretical framework to gain deep insights into the fundamental principles of complex systems and, more generally, into the physical reality.
+It is not excluded that the existing results and future advances in this area will lead to fruitful cross-fertilization with other areas of physics.\\